Shippable/docs/sources/deploy/deploy-mvp-15.md

-page_main_title: Deploying a single container application serially to many environments to a container orchestration service using blueGreen strategy.
+page_main_title: Deploying a single container application in parallel to multiple environments on a container orchestration service using blueGreen strategy.
 main_section: Deploy
 sub_section: How To

-# Deploying a single container application in parallel to many environments using blueGreen strategy.
+# Deploying a single container application in parallel to multiple environments on a container orchestration service using blueGreen strategy.

 A parallel environment usecase looks like this: